aws-samples/sample-amazon-connect-ivr-recording-voicemail/README.md

 > - A contact attribute `voicemail-destination` with the value of a queue ARN.
 This reflects the destination the Task notification for this voicemail should be routed too (standard queue or user queue are supported)

 3. Select the first block, `Set Contact Attributes`, and update the `voicemail-destination` attribute a Queue ARN your agents will be available from.
-   - To find a Queue ARN within your Amazon Connect console navigate to Routing on the left-side and select Queues.
+   - To find a queue ARN within your Amazon Connect console navigate to **Routing** on the left-side and select **Queues**.
 From here select a given queue and expand the 'Show additional queue information' option.
-4. Save and Publish the flow.
+4. **Save and publish** the flow.
-5. Navigate to Channels on the left side and select Phone numbers.
+5. Navigate to Channels on the left side and select **Phone numbers**.
 Assign a phone number to your newly created flow.

 This flow provides you with the foundational logic (displayed below) to capture voice messages within your instance.
 This logic can be used across your instance to implement voicemail functionality wherever it may make sense for your organisation.
 It is recommended in future implementations to set the `voicemail-destination` dynamically.